aplteam/Tatin/docs/FirstStepsWithTatin.md

 ### Listing packages

-You may list _all_ packages managed by Tatin's principal server with this command:
+You may list _all_ packages managed by Tatin's principal Registry with this command:

 ```
       ]tatin.ListPackages [tatin]